ANALYZE – Analytics Platforms

 Excel

 Microsoft Excel has been one of the most prevalent platforms used individually or as a business.
-But just like any tool, it all depends on the user’s skill and creativity.
+But just like any tool, it depends on the user’s skill and creativity.

 Click here to see our full Excel review.